 We’ve established that controlled quantities of nicotine can have therapeutic potential, but we also know that too much of a good thing can often be a bad thing.
-Fortunately, nicotine overdoses are rare and almost always accidental in nature.
+Fortunately, nicotine overdose is rare and almost always accidental in nature.
 Nonetheless, you should still understand the symptoms of nicotine poisoning just in case.

 How Much Nicotine is Too Much?

 In most countries, nicotine is classified as a stimulant on par with caffeine; however, a few places, including Australia, legally categorize nicotine as a poison.
 In other nations, any smoking cessation product containing nicotine is classified as a pharmaceutical and requires a prescription.
 Nicotine can indeed be dangerous if consumed in high doses all at once, but the exact amount it takes to overdose remains disputed.